 - Free calendar services such as Google Calendar are available.
 They are generally accessed through a web browser but can also be used via the built-in calendar tools in most operating systems.

 - Subscription shared calendars are generally paid for monthly.
 The price depends on the number of users you have.

 - With a subscription service, all your diary information is hosted on servers owned by another company.
 You pay them to access your calendars across the Internet.

-- The most common subscription shared calendar is hosted Office 365.
+- The most common subscription shared calendar is hosted Microsoft 365.
 The calendar usually comes as part of a complete hosted email service, which is charged monthly, per user.